 If you receive an offer from CDU, you will need to enrol.
 Advice on how to enrol will be included in your offer letter.

-CDU is committed to providing opportunities to students through our scholarship program.
+CDU is committed to providing opportunities to students through their scholarship program.
 Scholarships are sponsored by individuals, businesses, government, community groups and the University to assist students with the financial burden of studying.
-Explore our Scholarships Finder to see what you may be eligible for.
+Explore the Scholarships Finder to see what you may be eligible for.
 Scholarships are open to all students currently enrolled at CDU and those who have applied for a place at CDU.

 For more information, visit the CDU website.

-CDU provides a range of facilities and services to students, including accommodation, careers advice, child care, computer facilities (including Learning Precincts in the Library at Casuarina and Palmerston campuses), Indigenous Academic Support, counselling, support for access and inclusion, study skills assistance, international student support, gymnasium, sporting facilities and clubs.
+CDU provides a range of facilities and services to students, including accommodation, careers advice, computer facilities (including Learning Precincts in the Library at Casuarina and Palmerston campuses), First Nations Academic Support, counselling, support for access and inclusion, study skills assistance, international student support, gymnasium, sporting facilities and clubs.

 Accommodation